-As someone with a fondness for hats, I searched for a hat shop in Atlanta.
+Hats are an important wardrobe accessory in New Mexico and we seem to be having more fun with hats than most of the country.
+I had this epiphany several years ago while living in Atlanta.
+Like most of the U.S., baseball hats and baseball caps are the default hat choice.
+There was little variation, other than sports team or brand represented.
+As someone with an affinity for hats, I searched for a hat shop offering more styles.
 Nada.
-If you want a top hat or bowler in Georgia, you will need to order it online.
+If you want a cap, top hat, or bowler in Georgia, you have to order it online.
 There are more people in Atlanta than in the entire state of New Mexico.
 How is it possible that they overlooked the necessity of hat choices?

-I realized while looking for a haberdashery that I had been spoiled growing up in a place with numerous well established hat shops that cater to a wide range of tastes.
-From Panama to Pillbox, you can find every style of hat you might fancy in several locations.
+I have been spoiled growing up New Mexico, with numerous well established hat shops that cater to a wide range of tastes.
+From Panama to Pillbox, you can find every style of hat you want.

 Fashionable & Functional